 Registration Information

-Registration begins on January 15, 2024 and is open until April 30, 2024.
+Applications are accepted from April 1, 2025 through Mary 9, 2025.
 UPK Applications are accepted online through our secure SchoolTool Portal.
 During the application process, you will be asked to choose your preference for locations.
 In addition, you will be required to provide proof of residency, proof of student’s age (birth certificate), and physical and immunization records.

 It is important to note that an application does not guarantee a placement in a UPK or Lifeworks Head Start Program.
 After applications have been processed, children will be placed in sites in the spring.
 If the number of applications is greater than the number of spots available, there will be a UPK Lottery on May 15.
 The lottery consists of a randomly assigned number generator to provide the fairest opportunity for placement.
-All families will be informed if they have received a spot and asked to confirm their placement by the end of May.
+All families will be informed if they have received a spot and asked to confirm their placement by early June.

 We look forward to working with you and your children this coming fall.
 If you have any questions, please contact the curriculum office at (518) 583-4725.